eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 DSL functions that mark a container comprised of potentially selectively disclosable
-elements, such as `sdJwt{}`, `structured{}` e.t,c, accept an optional parameter named `digestNumberHint: Int? = null`.
+elements, such as `sdJwt{}`, `structured{}` e.t,c, accept an optional parameter named `minimumDigests: Int? = null`.

 The issuer can use this parameter in order to set the minimum  number of digests for the immediate level of this container.
 Library will make sure that